Yates High School: Football

 In the segregation era schools for blacks played their games on weekdays while schools for whites played their games on Fridays.

 In 1939, Yates coach Andrew "Pat" Patterson asked principal William S. Holland to meet with E. B. Evans, the president of Prairie View A&M University, to discuss regulating football played by black schools and establishing a football league for them.
 The Prairie View Leagues established a football league in 1940 and Yates was in this league until 1968.
 Rick Sherrod, author of Texas High School Football Dynasties, described Patterson as the "architect" of the PVIL football league.

 Historically the football game between Yates and Wheatley High School was among the most prominent ones in the United States.
 Beginning in 1927, each Thanksgiving Day the school's football team played Yates High School's football team at the Jeppeson Stadium.
 The Yates-Wheatley Thanksgiving football match, described by On American Soil: How Justice Became a Casualty of World War II author Jack Hamann as "the most important noncollege football game in the country", often had crowds that had over 30,000 people.
 The rivalry declined after Yates joined the UIL, and after the football leagues integrated the Thanksgiving Day Yates-Wheatley game ended.

 Coach Patterson, while in the PVIL league, had a 73.2% win record, 200-64-9, and his team received four state titles from PVIL.

 Yates lost to Lake Highlands High School in the 1981 Texas state football championship game.
 The principal of Yates stated that a "positive atmosphere" occurred in the Third Ward despite the loss since Yates had gotten to the championships.

-Yates won the 1985 Texas 5-A football championship game at Texas Stadium in Irving, defeating the Odessa Permian High School.
+Yates won the 1985 Texas 5-A football championship game at Texas Stadium in Irving, defeating Odessa Permian.

 In 1994, the head football coach of Yates stated that "You cannot deny that football affects the community in a big way."